MykalMachon/AdventOfCode/README.md

-# AdventOfCode2021
+# Advent Of Code
-Advent of Code 2021
+Advent of Code for all the years I've tried to do it.